Signatures of Domain-Wall Confinement in Raman Spectroscopy of Ising Spin Chains: Introduction

 Here, we propose Raman spectroscopy as a complementary tool for studying confinement effects in solids.
 We consider a twisted Kitaev spin chain as a minimal model for \ch{CoNb2O6} and demonstrate that domain wall confinement manifests itself as sharp spectral peaks in the Raman response.
 We compute the Raman spectra numerically with Matrix Product States (MPS) as well as with few-soliton variational states.
-The latter correctly capture the bound state physics in the most part of the phase diagram, except near quantum criticality, where the spectrum exhibits the famous E$_8$ symmetry and the bound state structure is involved.
-As a key result, we show that excitations can be selectively addressed by tuning the polarization of the photons, which provides additional information about the intrinsic structure of the bound states.
+The latter correctly capture the bound state physics in the most part of the phase diagram, except near quantum criticality, where the spectrum exhibits the famous E$_8$ structure and the bound state structure is involved.
+As a key result, we show that excitations can be selectively addressed by tuning the polarization of the photons, which on the one hand provides new insights into the intrinsic structure of the bound states and on the other hand can be used to systematically study contributions to the microscopic Hamiltonian.